 26. Chingoli – Indulge Ayurveda Session

 Any vacation to Kerala is incomplete without indulging in a rejuvenating Ayurvedic session as it is like gambling in Las Vegas.
 Kerala is full of Ayurveda resorts that offer a range of forms of natural treatment.
+They use natural herbs and oil to make a concoction that has the power to ease the tension in the body as well as relax the mind.
 Relive all your stress by getting a massage session in one of the resorts.

 27. Kollam – Take A Canoe Ride

 If you want to explore the untrodden paths of Kerala then head to Kollam that offers tourists to indulge in a canoe ride.
 Canoeing gives the opportunity to admire the countryside, many villages, and some scenic marvels that will leave you awestruck.
-Paddling your way in the emerald waters of Kerala with your partner is the best feeling ever that you might not want to miss.
+Paddling your way in the emerald waters of Kerala with your partner is the best feeling ever and one of the best things to do in Kollam that you might not want to miss.